afleming089/Online-Bookstore/README.md

 # Online-Bookstore
-An online bookstore built using SOLID principles.
+An online bookstore built using SOLID design principles and low coupling software architecture.